ni/niveristand-routing-and-faulting-custom-device/Docs/Developer Guide.md

 ![Compiled Routing and Faulting Configuration](Compiled%20Routing%20and%20Faulting.png)

-The list of connections consist of an array state values and compiled connection indices.
+The list of connections consists of an array state values and compiled connection indices.
 Each compiled connection index refers to an entry in the compiled connections.
 Each compiled connection contains a communication configuration index and connection string.
 Each communication configuration index refers to an entry in the communication configuration.
-In the example below the producer will perform and index lookup and send connect message to consumer queue name "Path/To/Switch" with a connection list of "A->B,C-D".
+In the example below, the producer will perform and index lookup and send connect message to consumer queue name "Path/To/Switch" with a connection list of "A->B,C-D".

 ![Connection Lookup](Connection%20Lookup.png)